-You might recognize this from Eric Clapton’s “Layla”.
+You might recognize this sounds from Eric Clapton’s “Layla”.
 In this case, the inversion is used to create harmonic instability and melodic interest in the bass line that naturally moves from the I to IV chord.

 A C chord can also be played with G in the bass.
 This is called the Second Inversion.

 This as a very common way to prepare to end a piece, where C/G functions as a double suspended V chord that accentuates the dominant harmony before resolving to the tonic I.